 There are two very sad aspects to what we covered in this article.
 Unlike most of their peers, millions of responsible, knowledgeable people are seeing through the soothing, complacent illusions created by the government and Wall Street.
 They understand the grave threat to the value of their money and their investments.
 They are moving to the real tangible protection of gold and other precious metals.
 Unfortunately, in the process, they are setting themselves up for victim status as illustrated in this article.

 The other sad aspect is that this simply doesn't have to be.
 There are two things that gold does spectacularly well during times of financial and monetary crisis.
-Using these properties of gold, with a monetary crisis of historic proportions, a gold investor can come to the crisis not just with their net worth intact but possibly even having built wealth on a multigenerational scale.
+And by using these properties of gold during a monetary crisis of historic proportions, a gold investor can come out of the crisis not just with their net worth intact but possibly even having built wealth on a multigenerational scale.

-But let me suggest that achieving this result on an uninformed basis, without fully understanding the issues discussed in today's article, will be a matter of rather unlikely good fortune.
+But let me suggest that achieving this result on an uninformed basis, without fully understanding the issues discussed herein, will be a matter of rather unlikely good fortune.

 There is a better path.
 Study.
 Learn.
 Invest in your intellectual capital.
 As covered in my “Gold Out Of The Box” materials, let gold do what gold does best.
 Let gold provide safety and security for you.
-Unleash the wealth creating abilities of gold during peak inflation to multiply your real wealth.
-But don't rely on gold as an inflation hedge and don't ignore inflation taxes.
+Unleash the wealth-creating abilities of gold during peak inflation to multiply your real wealth.
+But don't simply rely on gold as an inflation hedge while ignoring inflation taxes.

 To have a chance of beating inflation taxes, we not only have to realize they exist, but we need to thoroughly understand our opponent.
 Our opponent is an enormously powerful government that is deliberately blind to the effects of inflation.
 Government fiscal policy destroys the value of our money.
 Government tax policy is officially blind to inflation.
 So a crushing hidden tax is created that keeps us from maintaining the purchasing power of our savings, with our attempts to survive the deadly effects of inflation merely acting to increase government tax revenues.